Poland–Vietnam relations: History

 The Vietnam-Poland High School in the Hoàng Mai district of Hà Nội was opened in 1960 and operates under its current name since 1962, when it was paired with a primary school in Pruszków near the Polish capital of Warsaw.
 Since the 1960s, the Vietnam-Poland High School has sent many of its pupils to Poland for summer camps and to visit the country.
 Throughout the 20th century and into the 21st, even after the transformation of the Polish People's Republic into the Third Polish Republic, the Vietnamese school continues to take part in various international programmes and cooperates with Polish educational organisations.

 Many Vietnamese university students took part in student exchanges with Poland; after returning to their home country, Vietnamese graduates of Polish universities often became leading specialists in key areas of the country's developing economy, including mining and shipbuilding.
 In the 1980s, the Vietnamese-Polish Friendship Hospital was built in Vinh, Vietnam with Poland's help.
 The hospital continues to be supported by Poland as it donates medical equipment and provides professional courses for the hospital's Vietnamese doctors.
-Thanks to Vietnamese graduates of Polish universities, the works of the most renown Polish writers, such as Henryk Sienkiewicz, Adam Mickiewicz, and Bolesław Prus, were translated into Vietnamese.
+Thanks to Vietnamese graduates of Polish universities, the works of renowned Polish writers, such as Henryk Sienkiewicz, Adam Mickiewicz, Bolesław Prus, Ryszard Kapuściński, and Olga Tokarczuk have been translated into Vietnamese.